-FS-HDR supports closed captioning and the conversion of closed captioning between 2K/HD/SD and 4K/UltraHD formats - including full conversion of CEA-608 and CEA-708 standards.
-FS-HDR can preserve closed captioning even when converting between formats, removing the need to reinsert closed captions after conversion.
+FS-HDR supports Closed Captioning and the conversion of Closed Captioning between 2K/HD/SD and 4K/UltraHD formats - including full conversion of CEA-608 and CEA-708 standards.
+FS-HDR can preserve Closed Captioning even when converting between formats, removing the need to reinsert Closed Captioning after conversion.

 Automatically sets Active Format Description information to match the converted signal.
 This means AFD information does not have to be inserted after conversion and provides accurate information for devices that understand AFD.

 Watch this video to learn how to configure FS-HDR utilizing the FS-HDR’s built-in web interface for both 4K/UltraHD, and multi-channel HD HDR to HDR, SDR to HDR, and HDR to SDR needs.